rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * The meta-musing (Evolution of a Musing)
 * Where do I stand on the number of forthcoming musings?
 (And how many lines are in the file?)
-    * Can I rearrange this first?
+    * Can I rearrange the lsit of forthcoming musings first?
-* Things get in the way.
-How long did it take to respond to that piece on writing?
-* Some really disjoint and/or last-minute musings.
+* A few really disjoint and/or last-minute musings.
 * I keep falling behind on things I want to write.
 Sometimes that's because of things like [An unexpected musing that was longer than normal](overloads).
+  How long did it take to respond to that piece on writing?
+  The "evolution of a musing" musing took more than a week to finish from the original version.
+  The CodeCademy Ruby Tutorial got delayed for half a semester.
 * Comment from someone who I did not know read me: "As a relatively new faculty member, I appreciate the alternate narrative to what I hear from the administration."